History of the Jews in Ukraine: Ukrainian People's Republic

-Among the prominent Ukrainian statesmen of this period were Moisei Rafes, Pinkhas Krasny, Abram Revutsky, Moishe Zilberfarb, and many others. (see General Secretariat of Ukraine) The autonomy of Ukraine was openly greeted by the Ukrainian Jewish Volodymyr Zhabotinsky.
+Among the prominent Ukrainian Jewish statesmen of this period were Moisei Rafes, Pinkhas Krasny, Abram Revutsky, Moishe Zilberfarb, and many others. (see General Secretariat of Ukraine) The autonomy of Ukraine was openly greeted by Volodymyr Zhabotinsky, himself a native of Ukraine.

-Between April and December 1918 the Ukrainian People's Republic was non-existent and overthrown by the Ukrainian State of Pavlo Skoropadsky who ended the experiment in Jewish autonomy.
+Between April and December 1918 the Ukrainian People's Republic was non-existent and overthrown by the Ukrainian State of Pavlo Skoropadsky, who ended the experiment in Jewish autonomy.

 Provisional Government of Russia and Soviets

 The February 1917 revolution brought a liberal Provisional Government to power in the Russian Empire.
 On 21 March/3 April, the government removed all "discrimination based upon ethnic religious or social grounds".
 The Pale was officially abolished.
 The removal of the restrictions on Jews' geographical mobility and educational opportunities led to a migration to the country's major cities.

 One week after the 25 October / 7 November 1917 Bolshevik Revolution, the new government proclaimed the "Declaration of the Rights of the Peoples [Nations] of Russia," promising all nationalities the rights of equality, self-determination and secession.
 Jews were not specifically mentioned in the declaration, reflecting Lenin's view that Jews did not constitute a nation.

 In 1918, the RSFSR Council of Ministers issued a decree entitled "On the Separation of Church from State and School from Church", depriving religious communities of the status of juridical persons, the right to own property and the right to enter into contracts.
 The decree nationalized the property of religious communities and banned their assessment of religious tuition.
 As a result, religion could be taught or studied only in private.

 On 1 February 1918 the Commissariat for Jewish National Affairs was established as a subsection of the Commissariat for Nationality Affairs.
 It was mandated to establish the "dictatorship of the proletariat in the Jewish streets" and attract the Jewish masses to the regime while advising local and central institutions on Jewish issues.
 The Commissariat was also expected to fight the influence of Zionist and Jewish-Socialist Parties.
 On 27 July 1918 the Council of People's Commissars issued a decree stating that antisemitism is "fatal to the cause of the ... revolution".
 Pogroms were officially outlawed.
 On 20 October 1918 the Jewish section of the CPSU (Yevsektsia) was established for the Party's Jewish members; its goals were similar to those of the Jewish Commissariat.

+During the Hryhoriv Uprising in May 1919, almost 3000 Jews of Yelisavetgrad (today Kropyvnytskyi) were murdered and their property stolen during a mutiny of Bolshevik troops.